Home row keys

 Hands on home row keys on computer keyboard

-As seen in the above picture, your hands should lay naturally on the middle row of keys (home row keys) of the keyboard.
-Your left-hand index finger should be on the letter "F." Your right-hand index finger should be on the letter "J." Both thumbs should be on the spacebar.
+As seen in the above picture, your hands should lay naturally on the keyboard's middle row of keys (home row keys).
+Your left index finger should be on the letter "F." Your right index finger should be on the letter "J." Both thumbs should be on the spacebar.

 Tip